deng-xinyi/deng-xinyi.github.io/_pages/about.md

 ---

-I am an Assistant Professor in the Department of Statistics at Beijing University of Technology.
+I am an Assistant Professor in the Department of Data Science at Beijing University of Technology.
 Previously, I was a postdoctoral research scientist in Dr. Liam Paninski's group in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/) at Columbia University's Zuckerman Institute of Mind Brain Behavior.

 Education & Training